“It takes a lot more than just fancy flying”

 3 Key Tips to Interact with your Audience during Creative Concept Development

-When a new tv-show is in development, a key stage is a pilot episode.
+When a new tv-show is in development, the pilot episode is a key stage of the process.
 These stand-alone episodes are used to test the audience response.
 If the pilot is successful, it’s often used as the first episode of the series.
 Pilots are an excellent way to validate your creative concept before spending a huge amount on producing 8, 12 or 24 full episodes.

 If you are investing in a single video for your homepage, there is often little room to do a ‘pilot’ episode since you’re only commissioning a single video.
 And in a commercial environment, getting your message heard and appreciated by your audience is essential to reach your marketing goals.